Serbs of Vukovar: Contemporary period

+The President of Serbia Boris Tadić paid a visit to Vukovar in 2010.
+President Boris Tadić and his delegation arrived to Vukovar on a Danube ferryboat Golubica ('Dove', referring to the Vučedol Dove).
+Delegation started its visit by meeting the Mayor of Vukovar where they submitted documentation from the Vukovar hospital which was taken by Serb forces.
+President Tadić then visited Ovčara camp where he issued apology for the Vukovar massacre and laid wreaths in respect to the victims.

-According to 2011 Croatian census, the Serbian population account one third of town population, which is the legal prerequisite for obligatory introduction of Serbian (Cyrillic) name of the city to become co-official under Croatian Constitutional law on national minorities rights.
+According to data from the 2011 census, the Serbs accounted for one third of town population, which was the legal prerequisite for obligatory introduction of Serbian (Cyrillic) name of the city to become co-official under Croatian Constitutional law on national minorities rights.
 In 2013, this has re-ignited a political discussion on the matter, continuing on the 2009 local promulgation of Serbian Cyrillic as available for public use.